GiuseppeChillemi/RedNotes/TUINotes.md

 ![image-20230915030139337](https://raw.githubusercontent.com/GiuseppeChillemi/_Images/main/image-20230915030139337_1694740393..png)

-If you don't express the size of the text...
+Now lets try to see what happens if you don't express the size of the text removing `10x1`

 ```
 View/tight [